xbeat/Machine-Learning/README.md

 Introduction to Experiment Tracking in Machine Learning

 Experiment tracking is a crucial aspect of machine learning projects, enabling data scientists to organize, compare, and reproduce their work efficiently.
 It involves systematically recording parameters, metrics, and artifacts for each experiment run.
 This practice is essential for maintaining a clear history of your ML development process and facilitating collaboration among team members.

+## Machine Learning Python Cheat Sheet

+Introduction to Machine Learning

+Machine Learning is a branch of artificial intelligence that focuses on developing algorithms and models that enable computers to learn from and make predictions or decisions based on data.
+It's a powerful tool for solving complex problems and extracting insights from large datasets.

 ## Python for Data Science Simplicity and Power